Water Cooler Moree

 We currently deliver water coolers in your area Moree, Ashley, Boomi, Boggabilla, Garah, Gurley, Mungindi, Pallamallawa, Weemelah.

-TIP: Drinking water or not during exercise
+Drinking water from your water cooler Moree or not during exercise

 Is water healthy?
 That is a question that is not easy to answer.
 Not only because each sport differs in terms of duration and intensity, but also because scientists are not on the same page about this subject.
 Until 1970, top athletes drank as little water as possible.
 This is the example of our ancestors, who ran for hours in the burning sun behind their prey without moisture.
 By sweating they kept their body temperature low, but they did not lose so much moisture that this led to extreme dehydration.
 That could also let marathon runners better.
 New research changed this accepted idea, writes South African scientist Timothy Noakes in Sports Medicine.
 So researchers later concluded that perspiration only lowers your temperature when you keep drinking enough.
 In the nineties it was generally accepted to drink as much as possible to prevent dehydration, but a quantity that would not lead to gastrointestinal problems anyway, according to Noakes.
 Drinking water lowers the blood pressure.

 Good hydration in the summer.
 Dehydration occurs according to the American College of Sports Medicine when you lose more fluid than you get.
 How much you sweat depends on, among other things, the functioning of your body, the type of training, the climate and the type of clothing you wear.
 The Olympic Committee calls moisture and salt deficits an important cause for muscle cramps.
 In particular sodium plays an important role in muscle contraction according to the NOC * NSF.
 A shortage can lead to uncontrolled contractions and lesser performance.
+Healthy drink water from yoiur water cooler Moree.

 Drink in advance